Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 What Target Employees Can and Cannot Ask About Your Service Dog

-• Documentation, certification, or registration for the service dog
+• Require documentation, certification, or ID for a service dog

 • The dog is not housebroken

-• Handlers are not required to answer questions beyond the two permitted ones
+• Are only obligated to answer the two permitted ADA questions

 Psychiatric Service Dogs at Target: Rights and Requirements